robotframework/robotframework/README.rst

 NOTICE
 ------

-This repository is currently under migration.
-Please do not fork or watch this repo, as you will get thousands of spam when we migrate all issues from Google Code.
+This repository is currently under migration fromhttp://code.google.com/p/robotframework/.
+Code and issues ought to be now migrated, but it will take some time before we get documentation such as this README and wikis updated.

 Introduction
 ------------